Timothy Guy Phelps

 Timothy Guy Phelps (December 20, 1824 – June 11, 1899) was an American politician, businessman, and government official.
 He was the first president of the Southern Pacific Railroad from 1865 until 1868 and saw the railroad build its first tracks south of San Francisco, California.

 Biography

 Early years

 Phelps was born in Oxford, New York, and completed preparatory schooling there and then moved to New York City in 1845 where he worked in mercantile for a short time, then returned to Chenango County to study law.

+Mining

 As soon as word of the mid-century gold finds in California reached New York, Phelps took a boat to the west coast.
-He arrived in San Francisco, California, via Panama, on December 14, 1849 and he moved to Tuolumne County, California where he tried his hand at mining.
+He arrived in San Francisco, California, via Panama, on December 14, 1849 and he moved to Tuolumne County, California, where he tried his hand at mining.
 Failing to find a fortune in gold, he moved to San Francisco to resume a career in the mercantile, starting a merchant house in August 1850.